 Our results demonstrate that changes in genetic variation of a foundation plant species can fundamentally alter food web complexity and therefore the persistence of food webs.
 There are two main conclusions from our work.
-First, intraspecific variation in multiple traits is an important driver of network structure; therefore, mechanistic models of food web structure should incorporate such variability(7) as this can enhance the predictive power of these models(37).
+First, intraspecific variation in multiple traits is an important driver of network structure; therefore, mechanistic models of food web structure should incorporate such variability within species (7) as this can enhance the power of these models to predict what???
+(37).
 Given that plants, insect herbivores, and their parasitoids comprise over half of all known species of metazoans (38, 39), accounting for intraspecific variation in a wide range of functional traits should be a priority for future food web models (40).
 Second, understanding the direct and indirect effects of genetic variation on trophic interactions is essential for predicting how evolutionary processes will affect the structure and persistence of food webs over time.
 Indeed, our simulation suggests that the loss of genetic variation will result in less complex food webs.
 Moreover, genetic variation provides the raw material for evolution by natural selection; therefore, losing genetic variation in foundation or keystone species may hinder the adaptive capacity of both the species and the food web under future environmental change (41, 42).
 Given that the current rate of population extinction is orders of magnitude higher than the rate of species extinction (43), our study highlights the pressing need for both theoretical and empirical work to further test how the loss of genetic variation within and among populations will affect food webs and the ecosystem services they provide (33, 44).

 Materials & Methods